Welcome to Graduate House

 The safety of residents is of utmost importance and we ask you to be proactive in this area of residential living, as it is everyone’s concern and you must play your part.
 You should make sure when you are not in your unit, that your unit door is locked.
 The building doors must remain locked at all times.
-If you find you are followed into the building by someone you don’t know, please call the Administration Office during office hours or if it is after hours call the Student Leader on duty and let them know.
+If you find you are followed into the building by someone you don’t know, please call the Administration Office during office hours or if it is after hours call the Community Assistant on duty and let them know.
 For more information please refer to UOW Security.

 - Sunday to Thursday from 10pm

 Please be aware of noise and be respectful to your neighbours, no matter what the time of day.
 A 24-hour Noise Ban applies during study recess and exam times.
 Double demerit points also apply during this period.